What is Task-Based Learning?

 Why it happens: they’re over-excited and want to complete the task as soon as possible.
 The good news is that you chose a topic, context and materials connected with them — congratulations!
 The bad news is that it got in the way of the task…

-Solution: If you expect that your task will excite the students, make sure that you set the standards very clearly.
+Solution: If you expect your task to excite the students, make sure that you set the standards very clearly.
 Show a model of some kind, and be clear about the minimum standard.
 If appropriate, quantify it; “you have to record at least 20 lines of speech, everyone must speak at least three times…” and so on.

 Further Observations on Task-Based Learning